IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 # cd /usr/local/solr/solr-8.8.1/bin

-# ./solr start -j "-Djetty.host = DNS” -force
+# ./solr start -j "-Djetty.host = DNS" -force

 Right after that you should use the iptables rules below.